Search

 npm install -g @openai/codex@0.118.0

-🔗 Codex CLI Changelog
+🔗 Codex CLI changelog

-Z.ai: GLM-5V-Turbo, vision and code
+Z.ai: GLM-5V-Turbo, vision, and code

 The model is explicitly designed to integrate into agentic workflows with Claude Code and OpenClaw, rather than as a standalone model.
 It is available immediately via chat.z.ai and the documented API.
-An early access “Coding Plan” program is open via a form.
+An early access “Coding Plan” program is open via form.

-🔗 Announcement @Zai_org
+🔗 @Zai_org announcement

 GrandCode/Qwen: three consecutive wins on Codeforces

-Huge congratulations to the @GrandCode team — powered by Qwen — for winning 3 consecutive Codeforces rounds (Round 1087, 1088, and 1089), surpassing all human participants.
+Huge congratulations to the @GrandCode team — powered by Qwen — for winning 3 consecutive Codeforces rounds (Round 1087, 1088, and 1089), surpassing all human participants. — @Alibaba_Qwen on X

-🔗 Announcement @Alibaba_Qwen
+🔗 @Alibaba_Qwen announcement

 Runway Builders and Characters API

-🔗 Runway Blog: Introducing Runway Builders 🔗 Announcement @runwayml
+🔗 Runway Blog: Introducing Runway Builders 🔗 @runwayml announcement

 Anthropic × Australia: MOU and AUD 3 million in API credits

-March 31, 2026 — Anthropic signed a Memorandum of Understanding with the Australian government.
+March 31, 2026 — Anthropic has signed a Memorandum of Understanding with the Australian government.
 CEO Dario Amodei traveled to Canberra to formalize the agreement with Prime Minister Anthony Albanese.

 Australian National University (ANU)Genetic sequencing for rare diseases